Crypto Adoption Around the World: Peru

 Regulatory Uncertainty

-However, as of November 2024, this legislation has not been enacted, leaving the market without clear guidelines.
+However, as of late 2025, this legislation has not been enacted, leaving the market without clear, comprehensive guidelines.
+The framework law for the commercialization of cryptoassets remains pending approval in the Peruvian Parliament.

 Limited Financial Literacy